Autopsy: Garner mom found in ditch died from accidental overdose

 EMS pronounced her dead at the scene.

-The autopsy said no injuries were found that caused or contributed to her death.
+The autopsy said the body had various abrasions and bruises, but that no injuries were found that caused or contributed to her death.

-Postmortem toxicological testing detected contributory drug and alcohol toxicity involving methoxyacetylfentanyl, fentanyl, gabapentin, hydrocodone, oxycodone, morphine, and a blood concentration of 130 mg/dL ethanol (alcohol).
+Postmortem toxicological testing detected drugs including fentanyl, oxycodone, and morphine, as well as alcohol.

-Nicotine, caffeine, and trace amounts of buspirone, duloxetine, and cyclobeanzaprine were also detected.
+The medical examiner said an uncapped syringe was found near her body.
+The examiner reported that no needle punctures, track marks or wrist scars were seen on Bevan's body.

-It is not known if the detected morphine was a result of heroin metabolism or due to use of pharmaceutical morphine.
+It is not known whether the detected morphine was a result of heroin metabolism or because of the use of pharmaceutical morphine.

+The Wake County Sheriff's Office told ABC11 on Thursday that the case remains under investigation.